-Red Wedding is the name settled
+Red Wedding was the name settled

 upon for the acoustic duo featuring Blyth Power's Joseph Porter and